 Prison stories are often filled with memories of inmates being victimized by the staff, the overall system or even other inmates.
 It’s hard to protect yourself from this type of harassment while you are under someone else’s authority.
 While trying to protect yourself you run the risk of bringing harsher or unnecessary punishment to yourself.

 I tried to avoid victimization while in prison camp.
 Every time I started feeling like a victim of the system or of some grand conspiracy theory, I would start asking myself questions as to why I was there.
-I would ask questions like, “So was I there because of money?
+I would ask questions like, “Was I there because of money?
 Political reasons?
-Was I here because John Q. Public feels like I need to be punished because greedy black man or subprime borrowers too advance of the system, fucked over then homes (which they feel they got honestly and legally)?”
+Was I here because John Q. Public feels like I needed to be punished?
+Did they want to punish me because I was a greedy black man or subprime borrower that advanced the system, and fucked them over their homes (which they feel they obtained honestly and legally)?”

-I think you’re starting to see why I didn’t question too much of why I went to prison camp.
+I think you’re starting to see why I never questioned too much about why I went to a prison camp.
 The questions created more questions.
 Before long, I was drowning in questions and became angry and hateful.
 Once I get like that, I can’t make any situation positive or fruitful.
-Maybe I was a scapegoat, patsy, causality of war on the middle class, or it’s just my time in my life to have bad things happened to me.
-That doesn’t matter.
-Because if I was, let’s say a scapegoat, I still have to get out of the situation in one piece.
+Maybe I was a scapegoat, a patsy, a causality of war on the middle class, or it was just my time in life to have bad things happened to me.
+That doesn’t matter because if I was, let’s say a scapegoat, I’d still have to get out of the situation in one piece.
 If I was a patsy or some causality of war on the middle class, I’m still responsible for turning my life around.
-Maybe one day, if someone tells me exact was it was I’ll care, until then I’ll stick to the I had committed a crime on my own free will and accord and I accept all blame and responsible for the event leading to and following the crime.
+Maybe one day, if someone tells me exactly as it was I’ll care, until then I’ll stick to “I committed a crime on my own free will and accord and I’ve accepted all blame and responsibility for the event leading to and following the crime”.